This step is required before any domain is configured for your Oracle Data Integrator agent.

 If you are running RCU from an Enterprise installation, you will see the following:

-You must make a note of the custom prefix you choose to enter here; you will need this later on during the domain creation process.
+Make a note of the custom prefix you choose to enter here; you will need this later on during the domain creation process.

-Click Next to proceed, then click OK on the dialog window confirming that prerequisite checking for schema creation was successful.
+Select Oracle Data Integrator and click Next to proceed, then click OK on the dialog window confirming that prerequisite checking for schema creation was successful.

 Specify how you want to set the schema passwords on your database, then specify and confirm your passwords.